aces32/.NetMicroservice/README.md

 # .NET Microservices with gRPC, RabbitMQ & Kubernetes

-This project is a hands-on microservices architecture built with ASP.NET Core, inspired by [Les Jackson's YouTube course](https://www.youtube.com/watch?v=DgVjEo3OGBI).
+This project is a hands-on microservices architecture built with ASP.NET Core.
 It demonstrates key concepts including:

 - Service-to-service communication via **gRPC**
 - **Asynchronous messaging** with **RabbitMQ**